-Two real estate pros explain the parts of their job they’re highlighting for consumers ahead of the Aug.
-17 practice changes implementation date.
+Two real estate pros explain the parts of their job they’re highlighting for consumers after real estate practice changes were implemented Aug.
+17.

 Dallison Veach went far beyond the call of duty for her client, who was making a temporary long-distance move.
 Veach, ABR®, CRS, broker-owner of Veach Realty Group in Springfield, Va., and her children helped pack up the client’s belongings into their Sprinter van, and they moved the client from Virginia to her temporary home in Tennessee in a 24-hour period.